crim-ca/weaver/docs/source/processes.rst

 Remote Provider
 --------------------

-Remote provider correspond to a remote service that provides similar interfaces as supported by `Weaver` (WPS-like).
+Remote provider correspond to a remote service that provides similar interfaces as supported by `Weaver` (`WPS`-like).
 For example, a remote WPS-1 XML endpoint can be referenced as a provider.
 When an API `Providers`_-scoped request is executed, for example to list is processes capabilities (see `GetCapabilities`_), `Weaver` will send the corresponding request using the registered reference URL to access the remote server and reply with parsed response, as if they